Redundancy

 -

-Important: If you mistakenly updated a secondary server before the primary, or if the primary server took longer than expected and did not finish upgrading and rebooting until after a secondary, you will need to restart the Revolution service on the affected secondary server.
+Important: If you mistakenly updated a secondary server before the primary, or if the primary server took longer than expected and did not finish upgrading and rebooting until after a secondary, you will need to restart the OneAlert service on the affected secondary server.

 - Do one of the following: